Aleut Language Interpreters and Translators

 A History of the Aleut Language

 Eskimo and Aleut people are thought to have migrated from Asia about four to six thousand years ago.
 During this time, the Aleut language was actually part of the Proto-Eskimo-Aleut language.
-The two branches, Aleut and Eskimo, are though to have separated in Alaska, after migration.
+The two branches, Aleut and Eskimo, are thought to have separated in Alaska, after migration.
 After these two branches split, they continued their development separately from one another.
 There is much diversity in Eskimo languages and Aleut.

 The first evidence of Aleut culture was on the Eastern Aleutian Islands about 4,000 years ago.
 Because of